 Type of Impact Direct Negative Impact Rating of Impacts Characteristic Designation Summary of Reasoning Extent Regional Roads within the immediate area of the Project will receive the greatest wear from multiple heavy truck deliveries; however, the selected routes from ports or supply sources to the local area will also experience wear from truck travel.
 Supply sources for concrete, equipment, fuel, and other construction supplies have not been identified but would experience heavy wear.
-Duration Permanent The impact from construction of internal Project roads that will connect rural areas within the AoI would be positive and local.
+Duration Permanent The impact from construction of internal Project roads that will connect rural areas within the Aol would be positive and local.
 Scale Major The effect on road condition will be permanent if maintenance and repairs do not occur.
 The new internal Project roads are anticipated to be permanent improvements to the road network.
 Frequency Daily The number of heavy truck deliveries would result in moderate to major wear to road surfaces, depending on the particular road's share of truck traffic or type of surface.
 The overall scale is major due to the total volume and frequency of heavy truck traffic anticipated during construction.
-Magnitude High Magnitude Sensitivity/Vulnera Sensitivity/Vulnerability/Importance of the Resource/Receptor road conditions and the presence of alternate routes for many of the regional and local roads.